 The prerequisites for the master's degree program in statistics consist of the following semester courses or their equivalent: Multivariable Calculus (M 274), Linear Algebra (M 333 or M 441), Probability (STAT 421), and Mathematical Statistics (STAT 422).
 Students who have not completed these courses may still enter the master's program.
 It is suggested that these courses then be taken after enrolling which will require three years to complete the MS program.

-Either Plan A (thesis and 20 credits of course work) or Plan B (30 credits of course work) can be chosen.
-In either case, all courses on a graduate program must be numbered 400 or higher, and STAT courses must be numbered 410 or higher.
+Either Plan A (thesis and 20 credits of coursework) or Plan B (30 credits of coursework) can be chosen.
+In either case, all courses on a graduate program must be numbered 400 or higher, and STAT courses must be numbered 431 or higher.
 The specific program of study depends on the student's previous training and experience.
-Regardless of the plan chosen, (i) at least half of the required non-thesis credits must be STAT courses, (ii) at least two-thirds of the required non-thesis credits must be numbered 500 or higher, and (iii) the following 14 semester core course credits are required:
+Regardless of the plan chosen, (i) at least half of the required non-thesis credits must be STAT courses (Plan A only), (ii) at least two-thirds of the required non-thesis credits must be numbered 500 or higher, and (iii) the following 14 semester core course credits are required:

 Statistics M.S.
 Required Courses (14 semester credits)

 - STAT 501-502 Intermediate Math Stat - 6 credits (prerequisite: STAT 422)

 - STAT 505-506 Linear Stat Models - 6 credits (prerequisites: M 333 or STAT 441, STAT 422, & STAT 411 or STAT 511)

 - STAT 510 Statistical Consulting - 1 credit, twice for a total of 2 credits

 - The M.S. degree requires completion of either a thesis or a writing project.

 - Thesis (Plan A): The Plan A thesis requires at least 10 thesis credits (STAT 590) in addition to the required 20 credits of course work.
 The student must give an oral defense of his/her thesis.